 Dear Readers,

-Measurement has always been the tool by which we can observe the world around us.
-This concept was once again confirmed during the 24th IMEKO TC4 International Symposium, which showed how topics related to the world of measurement range across many fields of knowledge.
+Measurement has always been a tool by which we can observe the world around us.
+This concept was once again confirmed during the 24th IMEKO Technical Committee 4 (TC4) International Symposium, which showed how topics related to the world of measurement range across many fields of knowledge.

-The IMEKO TC4 International Symposium is one of the most important events in the field of theoretical and practical aspects of the measurement of electrical quantities and related instrumentation, involving institutions and academia in a discussion on the state-of-the-art concerning issues that require a joint approach by engineers and academics, experts of measurement, instrumentation, testing and metrology.
+The IMEKO TC4 International Symposium is one of the most important events in the fields concerned with the theoretical and practical aspects of the measurement of electrical quantities and related instrumentation.
+It involves institutions and academia in a discussion of the state of the art and issues that require a joint approach by engineers, academics and other experts of measurement, instrumentation, testing and metrology.

-The 24th edition of the Symposium was originally planned to be held in Palermo, Italy; however, due to the COVID-19 emergency, the committee was forced to organize the event as a virtual conference.
+The 24th edition of the Symposium was originally planned to be held in Palermo, Italy; however, due to the COVID-19 emergency, the committee was forced to organise the event as a virtual conference.
 We do hope that, soon, there will be another chance to host you all in Palermo.
-The virtual Symposium was organized to make an online conference not so different from a live event.
-It was challenging to set up a web platform to maintain live the presentations and we thank the colleagues of the organizing team, who professionally addressed this issue.
-It was also challenging to pursue the standard mission of IMEKO TC4 and create an international platform for experts coming from academia and industry in the field of measurement of electrical quantities, emphasizing both theoretical and practical aspects of research in the field.
+The virtual Symposium was organised to make an online conference not so different from a live event.
+It was challenging to set up a web platform to enable live presentations, and we thank the organising team, who addressed this issue professionally.
+It was also challenging to pursue IMEKO TC4’s standard mission of creating an international platform where experts from academia and industry can consider the measurement of electrical quantities, emphasising both theoretical and practical aspects of research in the field.

-The 2020 Symposium covered, as in the last editions, a large part of engineering fields, from digitalization to renewable energy, from acoustic and mechanical measurements to biomedical and chemical fields.
+As in the last editions, the 2020 Symposium covered a large number of engineering fields, from digitalisation to renewable energy and from acoustic and mechanical measurements to biomedical and chemical fields.

-The novelty of this year was the large space devoted to quantum metrology.
+The large space devoted to quantum metrology was a novelty this year.
 Thanks to the help of many physicist colleagues, it was, in fact, possible to propose both a special session and a plenary talk on the subject.
-In this issue, the quantum metrology is represented by Martina Marzano et al, who, in the paper “Design and development of a coaxial cryogenic probe for precision measurements of the quantum Hall effect in the AC regime”, describe and characterize a cryogenic probe able to perform very accurate measurements in the AC regime with impedance bridges.
-The characterization results show that the probe can be usefully employed to reach the quantization condition in Hall devices, performing sensitive DC measurements.
+In this issue, quantum metrology is represented by Martina Marzano et al., who, in the paper ‘Design and development of a coaxial cryogenic probe for precision measurements of the quantum Hall effect in the AC regime’, describe and characterise a cryogenic probe able to perform very accurate measurements in the alternating current (AC) regime with impedance bridges.
+The characterisation results show that the probe can be usefully employed to reach the quantisation condition in Hall devices, performing sensitive direct current (DC) measurements.

-Three papers of the issue concern the metrological characterization.
+Three papers in the issue concern metrological characterisation.

-A first contribution, by Valentyn Isaiev et al, “Metrological characterization of current transformers calibration unit for accurate measurement” proposes an approach to simulate the errors generated by current transformers with the aim to characterize the performances of the AC comparators commonly used to calibrate the transformers.
-The results show that the proposed approach can achieve of several tenths of μA/A when calibrating a commercial transformer calibration unit under ordinary laboratory conditions.
+A first contribution, ‘Metrological characterisation of current transformers calibration unit for accurate measurement’ by Valentyn Isaiev et al., proposes an approach to simulate the errors generated by current transformers with the aim of characterising the performances of the AC comparators commonly used to calibrate the transformers.
+The results show that the proposed approach can achieve several tenths of μA/A when calibrating a commercial transformer calibration unit under ordinary laboratory conditions.

-The paper, by Stefano Sorti et al, “Metrological Characterization of Rotating-Coil Magnetometer Systems” characterizes a rotating-coil magnetometer for the measurement fo the integral magnetic-field harmonics in accelerator magnets.
-The authors focus their attention on modelling the mechanic components of the device to predict the transducer response in both static and dynamic conditions.
+The paper by Stefano Sorti et al., ‘Metrological characterisation of rotating-coil magnetometer systems’ characterises a rotating-coil magnetometer for the measurement of integral magnetic-field harmonics in accelerator magnets.
+The authors focus their attention on modelling the mechanical components of the device to predict the transducer response in both static and dynamic conditions.